 I sense you might have questions as the title follows: “What has BDD as a development methodology has to do with testing techniques?”, “The name of the methodology has nothing related to testing, so how can it be used for that purpose?”, “How can you connect a concept like this with the Cucumber testing framework?” and so on.

-BDD (Behavior Driven Development) originates from another technique called Test Driven Development (TDD) but is more visionary when it comes to development processes.
-As TDD states “Before any functionality is implemented, the tests should be written first”, BDD adds “Before tests are created, their behavioral nature and business flow should be put on the table!”.
+BDD (Behavior Driven Development) originates from a technique called Test Driven Development (TDD) but is more advanced when it comes to development processes.
+As TDD states “the tests should be written before any functionality is implemented”, BDD adds “the behavioral nature and business flow of the tests should be established before they are created”.

-With BDD, you’re building up an accumulation of acceptance tests driven by business value, which means that if it’s followed it leads to structured automated tests that describe the behavior of the user in the system.
+With BDD, you’re building up an accumulation of acceptance tests driven by business value, which leads to structured automated tests that describe the behavior of the user in the system.

 But how will you know that your development is behavior driven?
-In my experience, that has been the most tricky part because there are various parameters and if some of them are lacking, you will probably struggle with knowing that you are on the right path and often the behavior that is most important to the user it is not so obvious to you as a technical person.
+In my experience, that has been the most tricky part because there are various parameters and if you lack some of them you will probably struggle and not know whether you are on the right path.
+Often the behavior that is most important to the user it is not so obvious to the developers.

 That’s when BDD conceptualization kicks in!
 I consider this phase as taking the QA hat off and putting the user hat on.
 Once you’ve specified the user needs, you put the QA hat back on and implement your specification.